Who's Behind Listverse?

-The Scandinavian Folklore consists of a huge variety of creatures, good or evil, which have frightened people for centuries.
-They were often meant to scare children, but even today they are essential and important to the modern northern society.
+Scandinavian Folklore consists of many creatures, good or evil, which have frightened people for centuries.
+They were often meant to scare children, but they are essential and important to modern northern society even today.
 In the 1890s, something changed in the way common Scandinavians saw themselves and their culture.
-They looked back in time to rediscover their old myths and legends; folklore which had been forgotten because of the coming of Christianity.
-It was a time when people feared nature, because we were becoming more industrialized.
-The forests, the mountains, and the sea – it all seemed strange, dark and magic, and because of that, we are now left with evil spirits and monsters who used to represent our own way of seeing nature.
+They looked back in time to rediscover their old myths and legends, folklore which had been forgotten because of the coming of Christianity.
+It was a time when people feared nature because we were becoming more industrialized.
+The forests, mountains, and sea all seemed strange, dark, and magic, and because of that, we are now left with evil spirits and monsters who represent our own way of seeing nature.

 Huldra (or called Tallemaja in Swedish) is a troll-like woman living in the woods.
-She is fair and beautiful, but wild and has a long cow-tail which she hides behind her back upon meeting a human.
-It is said that Adam and Eve had many children, and that one day, when Eve was giving her children a bath, God came to visit.
+She is fair and beautiful but wild and has a long cow-tail that hides behind her back upon meeting a human.
+It is said that Adam and Eve had many children and that one day, when Eve was bathing her children, God came to visit.
 Eve had not finished bathing all of her children, and so hid those who were still dirty.
 God asked: “Are there not more children?” and when Eve said no, God said: “Then let all that is hidden, remain hidden,” and the hidden children became De Underjordiske (the ones living underground), lost souls who live under the surface of the earth, calling for someone to be with them, usually human passersby.
 Huldra was one of them, but she somehow remained above the ground.
-She is a flirtatious, young girl who is neither good nor evil.
+She is a flirtatious young girl who is neither good nor evil.

-These beings are actually still very important in the modern society.
-In the Scandinavian Christmas tradition, there is no Santa in the shape of a fat, bearded guy who lives at the North Pole.
-Instead, we each have our own Nisse, living in the barn (that is to say, if you are a farmer, or living in the countryside), who is like a guardian for the household.
-These creatures are typical pranksters, but can easily be befriended, and around Christmas they have the same function as Santa in Western traditions.
+These beings are actually still very important in modern society.
+There is no Santa in the shape of a fat, bearded guy who lives at the North Pole in the Scandinavian Christmas tradition.
+Instead, we each have our own Nisse, living in the barn (that is to say if you are a farmer or living in the countryside), like a household guardian.
+These creatures are typical pranksters but can easily be befriended, and around Christmas, they have the same function as Santa in Western traditions.

-Fossegrimmen, or just Grim (Foss is Norwegian for Waterfall) is a water-creature.
+Fossegrimmen, or just Grim (Foss is Norwegian for Waterfall), is a water-creature.
 He is a young, handsome man who sits naked under waterfalls, playing the fiddle.
 He plays the music of nature itself; the sound of the water, the wind in the trees, it all comes from his music.
-He is said to teach humans how to play if they secretly brought him a stolen piece of meat.
-Torgeir Augundsson (1801-1872), better known as Myllarguten, was a famous fiddle-player from Telemark, Norway who was so good it was rumored he had sold his soul in exchange of Fossegrimmen’s skills.
+He teaches humans how to play if they secretly brought him a stolen piece of meat.
+Torgeir Augundsson (1801-1872), better known as Myllarguten, was a famous fiddle player from Telemark, Norway, who was so good it was rumored he had sold his soul in exchange for Fossegrimmen’s skills.

 The troll comes from Norse Mythology, inspired by the cruel giants who were the main enemies of the gods, known as jotner/jotuner/jötunn, who lived in the mountains of Utgard.
-They have a human like appearance, but they are incredibly ugly and huge, and every story about them tells of how stupid they are.
-In the old tales, there were trolls of all kinds, some living in the high mountains, in castles carved out of the stone, in deep forests, and some even by the shore.
+They have a human-like appearance, but they are incredibly ugly and huge, and every story about them tells of how stupid they are.
+There were trolls of all kinds in the old tales, some living in the high mountains, in castles carved out of the stone, in deep forests, and some even by the shore.
 Upon the arrival of Christianity around the 1300s, the stories changed.
-The trolls were able to smell the blood of a Christian man, and basically they stood for anything of the old times, which the new religion condemned.
-Oh, and if they every came in contact with sunlight, they turned to stone.
+The trolls were able to smell the blood of a Christian man, and basically, they stood for anything of the old times, which the new religion condemned.
+Oh, and if they ever came in contact with sunlight, they turned to stone.

-Nökken/Nyk/Nykkjen is a mysterious water creature, residing in fresh-water, lakes and deep ponds.
+Nökken/Nyk/Nykkjen is a mysterious water creature residing in freshwater, lakes, and deep ponds.
 He is, in Norwegian tradition, described as a dark monster with his eyes just above the surface, watching as people walk by.
-In Swedish tradition, he is a beautiful, young man, tricking women into jumping into the water, and then drowning them.
-He is a shapeshifter, and can change into a white horse, letting young children ride on his back and then jumping with them back into his pond.
+He is a beautiful young man in Swedish tradition, tricking women into jumping into the water and then drowning them.
+He is a shapeshifter and can change into a white horse, letting young children ride on his back and then jumping with them back into his pond.
 He is also said to be a talented musician, playing the violin so that the villagers can hear him at night.
 There were ways to protect oneself from him; you could throw a piece of metal into the water, like a needle or an iron cross, and so save yourself.
 If he had already attacked, you could overpower him by saying his name.
 “Nyk!
 Nyk!
 Naal i vatn.
 Jomfru Maria kastet styaal i vatn!
 Du sæk, æk flyt!” was a riddle for protection, meaning: “Nyk!
 Nyk!
 Needle in the water.
 The Virgin Mary threw steel in the water!
-You are sinking, I float!”
+You are sinking; I float!”